 Non-globally-unique SNPN identity: An SNPN identity with an NID whose assignment mode is set to 1 (see 3GPP TS 23.003 [4]).

 N1 NAS signalling connection: A peer to peer N1 mode connection between UE and AMF.
-An N1 NAS signalling connection is either the concatenation of an RRC connection via the Uu reference point and an NG connection via the N2 reference point for 3GPP access, or the concatenation of an IPsec tunnel via the NWu reference point and an NG connection via the N2 reference point for non-3GPP access.
+An N1 NAS signalling connection is the concatenation of one of the following:

+- an RRC connection via the Uu reference point and an NG connection via the N2 reference point for 3GPP access;

+- an IPsec tunnel via the NWu reference point and an NG connection via the N2 reference point for untrusted non-3GPP access;

+- access stratum connection between the UE and the TNGF and an NG connection via the N2 reference point for trusted non-3GPP access used by the UE;

+- access stratum connection within the TWIF acting on behalf of the N5CW device and an NG connection via the N2 reference point for trusted non-3GPP access used by the N5CW device;

+- access stratum connection between the 5G-RG and the W-AGF for wireline access used by the 5G-RG and an NG connection via the N2 reference point for wireline access used by the 5G-RG;

+- access stratum connection within the W-AGF acting on behalf of the FN-RG and an NG connection via the N2 reference point for wireline access used by the FN-RG; or

-N5CW device supporting 3GPP access: An N5CW device which supports acting as a UE in 3GPP access (i.e. which supports NAS over 3GPP access).
+- access stratum connection within the W-AGF acting on behalf of the N5GC device and an NG connection via the N2 reference point for wireline access used by the N5GC device.N5CW device supporting 3GPP access: An N5CW device which supports acting as a UE in 3GPP access (i.e. which supports NAS over 3GPP access).

 N6 PDU session: A PDU session established between the UE and the User Plane Function (UPF) for transmitting the UE's IP data, Ethernet data or Unstructured data related to a specific application.